-Despite my excitement over the numerous kittens and puppies born every summer, I am always a little bit wary of the diseases that come through the door with them.
-For puppies, it’s parvovirus, whereas kittens are more prone to respiratory infection.
+Despite the excitement over the numerous kittens born every summer, it also comes with a little bit of worry about the diseases that come through the door with them.
 Often, feline herpes virus is to blame for kitten illness.

 Herpes in kittens generally shows up as conjunctivitis.
 Kittens will have copious amounts of eye discharge, which can dry and harden, sealing the eyes shut.
 Swelling of the conjunctiva (the pink tissue surrounding the globe of the eye) occurs and is sometimes so severe that the globe cannot be seen.
 Severe herpes conjunctivitis can lead to corneal ulcers and blindness.

-Herpes conjunctivitis is often accompanied by respiratory symptoms like nasal discharge, sneezing and congestion, all of which can rapidly lead to trouble for a young kitten.
+Herpes conjunctivitis is often accompanied by respiratory symptoms like nasal discharge, sneezing, and congestion, all of which can rapidly lead to trouble for a young kitten.
 When breathing and smelling becomes difficult, kittens often lose their appetite, leading to dehydration and malnutrition.
-Kittens can easily succumb to these, especially if they were in poor conditions from the start.

 Diagnosis and treatment

-Diagnosis of herpes conjunctivitis in kittens is generally based on clinical signs, though the presence of a particular kind of corneal ulcer can make for a definitive diagnosis.
+Diagnosis of herpes conjunctivitis in kittens is generally based on clinical signs and exam findings.
+Your vet may make recommendations for additional diagnostic tests.

 Treatment varies, depending on the severity of the disease.
 Many cases spontaneously recover with supportive therapy, but often topical antibiotics or antivirals are used to combat the virus or secondary bacterial infections.

-Supportive therapy for cats who experience life-long occasional viral reactivation include the use of oral lysine, which inhibits viral replication, and interferons, which seem to shorten the course of the disease.
+Supportive therapy for cats who experience life-long occasional viral reactivation include the use of oral lysine, which inhibits viral replication which seem to shorten the course of the disease.

-Kittens are delicate, despite their often rough and tumble attitudes, and their illnesses should be addressed at their first signs.
+Kittens are delicate and their illnesses should be addressed at their first signs.
 Kittens with conjunctivitis and adult cats who come down with conjunctivitis after stressful times may be infected with herpes virus.
-Don’t worry – you and your two-legged family members can’t be infected, but you’ll want to start treatment for your kitties right away.
 Talk to your veterinarian if you suspect your cats may be affected.